top of page

 • Pain that fluctuates with certain movements.

 Not all leg pain is nerve pain.
-And not all nerve pain is caused by a disc.
+And not all nerve pain is caused by the back or its discs.
+That’s why we test first, then decide after.

 How we integrate Neurodynamic Testing